mahmudaAfreen/My-codes-in-C/README.md

-# My-codes-in-C
+# My-codes-in-C&C++
-Some simple code in C i have done.
+Some simple code in C and C++ i have done.Here is some basic solution by which the beginner can learn easily.